gdebasis/cldocalign/README.md

 The final output will also be evaluated (check the log file to see the precision, recall and F-score) The alignment process usually takes approximately 12 minutes in a Dell laptop with Intel core-i5 processor and 8-GB RAM.
 It takes much less time (around 5 minutes in the same machine) when the textSim variable is set to 1.0

+***Note: in the "align.sh" script, you can try different combinations of values of the parameters such as "querysel.q_to_d_ratio", "querysel.lambda", "numtranslated_words" etc.